jbh/bolt-ibmi/docs/GITBUCKET.md

 ```

 ### gitbucket::restart
 Checks if GitBucket exists.
-It will display the targets where GitBucket does not
+It displays the targets where GitBucket does not
 exist, warning the user to run `gitbucket::install`.

 For those targets where GitBucket exists, it checks if GitBucket is running.
-It will then run the task `gitbucket::stop` on targets where GitBucket is
+It then runs the task `gitbucket::stop` on targets where GitBucket is
 running followed by the task `gitbucket::start` on all targets where
 GitBucket exists.